Stacy Bregman

-Stacy Lee Bregman (born 7 October 1986) is a South African professional golfer playing on the Ladies European Tour (LET).
+Stacy Lee Bregman (born 7 October 1986) is a South African professional golfer and Ladies European Tour (LET) player.
+She has three LET runner-up finishes and played on the winning team at the 2021 Aramco Team Series – Sotogrande.
+She has six Sunshine Ladies Tour titles and as amateur won the Espirito Santo Trophy.

 Amateur career

 In her amateur career, Bregman won the Saab Junior twice.
 She was semi-finalist in the South African Amateur in 2005 and 2006 and reached the final 16 in the 2006 British Ladies Amateur Championship.
 She played on the winning South African Espirito Santo Trophy team in 2006 together with Kelli Shean and Ashleigh Simon.

 Professional career

-Bregman joined the Ladies European Tour in 2007.
-Over her first 12 seasons, she finished top-10 17 times including runner-up at the 2008 Turkish Ladies Open, 2013 South African Women's Open and 2018 Lacoste Ladies Open de France.
-After finishing 11th in 2018, she finished 35th on the 2019 Order of Merit.
+Bregman turned professional in 2006 and joined the Ladies European Tour in 2007.
+Over her first 12 seasons, she recorded 17 top-10 finishes including as runner-up at the 2008 Turkish Ladies Open, the 2013 South African Women's Open and 2018 the Lacoste Ladies Open de France.

-Bregman played on the 2018 Symetra Tour where she recorded one top-10 finish at the Forsyth Classic.
+In 2014, she broke into the top 150 in the Women's World Golf Rankings, and in 2018 she finished 11th in the LET Order of Merit.
+She played on the 2018 Symetra Tour where she recorded one top-10 finish at the Forsyth Classic.

+Bregman was part of the winning team at the 2021 Aramco Team Series – Sotogrande alongside Ashleigh Buhai and Hayley Davis.

+In 2023, she clinched another Sunshine Ladies Tour title following a play-off with Lee-Anne Pace at Royal Johannesburg & Kensington Golf Club.